Nociception/log_vs_lin_scale_on_scatter/README.md

    make
    ```

+---

+# Extended use
 ## **Initial settings (main function)**
 Most of adjustable parameters are in the main function.
 Read the main's docstring for more details.

 ## **Required Datasets Architecture**
 Designed with modularity in mind, the tool can handle any structured dataset.
-However, datasets must retrieved from .csv files, and be pre-processed and cleaned to meet the following structure:
+However, datasets must be retrieved from .csv files, and be pre-processed and cleaned to meet the following structure:
 - The **first column** should contain the common header (e.g., `country`) across all datasets.
 The entities (or individuals in statistical terms) must overlap as much as possible to ensure robust and reliable results.
 - The **remaining columns** should represent time periods, with headers as time intervals and bodies containing the respective data.
 ### For instance: